Azure/terraform-azure-modules/Contribute.md

 `examples` will contain real-world examples of using your module.
 Please make sure that they are up-dated, functional, and easy to understand.

-`test` folder will normally contain functional test files covering e2e test, unit test, and upgrade test.
+`test` folder will normally contain functional test files and should follow these general guidelines:
+* A module should have as many moudle test files as it needs (at least includes e2e test, unit test, and upgrade test) to evaluate all parts of the module's functionality.
+* Sensitive data should not be stored in the module test files.

+`gitignore`(optional) will specify intentionally untracked files that Git should ignore.

 ### Tests before Commit